JimHagan/nr-data-tools/README.md

 > **Companion Resources:** Use this tool alongside the [Alert Quality Management Dashboard](https://onenr.io/0MR29lo7pwY) and the [AQM App](https://onenr.io/02wdylpboRE) to drive a data-driven approach to incident management.

 ### Useful AI Prompts
-Copy and paste this prompt into an LLM along with your tool output:
+Copy and paste this prompt into your company's approved LLM along with your tool output:
 > "Evaluate the `incident_summary.txt` files and provide some insights as to the overall 'flappiness' of these alerts.
 Indicate where there are opportunities for naming improvements and identify scenarios where the same general condition is present in multiple policies.
 Also, looking at the 'Incidents By Day' section, give me a sense if there are any temporal patterns by days in this sample.
 Finally, evaluate the 'RELATED ENTITY ANALYSIS' section to see if there are any unusual patterns by entity."

 ---